theogpt/theogpt.github.io/lives-of-alcyone/index.md

 These accounts of the past are not printed merely as good stories -though they are often that--but as lessons in the working of karma life after life, full of instruction for the student and helpful for the realisation of the continuity of human life.
 It must however be remembered in reading them that the deeper causes too often lie out of sight, and that in recording a life story there is inevitably too much of action, too little of thought and feeling.
 Yet thought and feeling are far more potent as generating causes then our actions, for actions are the embodiment of past thoughts and feelings more than generators of the future.
 The motive of the action is more far reaching than the action, yet it is often deeply hidden, while the action saute aux yeux.

 Despite this, much of the workings of karma may be learned by a study of a series of lives; we see the inter relations of individuals, the results of benefits and injuries, the links that draw the egos together, the repulsions that drive them apart, life after life.
 We notice the epochs in which great groups of related egos are formed, there scattering for centuries, millennia, their reunions and fresh scatterings.
 And out of the whole grows a sense of security, of an ever-ruling guidance, of Wisdom that plans, of Power that executes, of the certain workingout of a great purpose,of agents chosen, tested, accepted or dropped, opportunities offered, utilised, rejected, of a sure onward evolution amid complexity of ebbs and flows.
 A single life is seen into proportion, preceded and succeeded by many others.
-A feeling of strength and dignity grows within the reader as he thinks:"I too have a long past stretching behind me, I too a vast future stretching in front."The troubles of the present lose their seriousness when seen in the light of immortality; successes and failures become passing incidents in a long panorama; birth and death—how often have they been experienced!
+A feeling of strength and dignity grows within the reader as he thinks: "I too have a long past stretching behind me, I too a vast future stretching in front."The troubles of the present lose their seriousness when seen in the light of immortality; successes and failures become passing incidents in a long panorama; birth and death—how often have they been experienced!
 He realises the profound truth voiced by Shri Krishna that since the Dweller in the body ever cast away outworn bodies and ever reclothed himself in new,"therefore, O son of Kunti, thou shouldest not grieve."

 Such help we trust to put in the way of our readers by the publication of this series of lives.
 May they find it a strong staff in the days of trouble, and a torch throwing light upon the tangled pathway of life!